 Only to the minimum extent as required by law where the NBPC is designated as the exclusive representative and the non-member is not authorized their own representative.

-Does Local 2499 provide legal coverage for personal matters?
+Does the NBPC provide legal coverage for personal matters?

-No; but we may be able to provide attorney referrals for certain personal matters.
+No; but the NBPC may be able to provide attorney referrals for certain personal matters.

-Yes, a significant level of union benefits are available through the American Federation of Government Employees and the AFL/CIO The benefit providers and programs can be viewed on the AFGE website.
+You may obtain access to a significant level of union benefits through the American Federation of Government Employees and the AFL/CIO There are several benefit providers and programs available through AFGE, all of which can be viewed on the AFGE website.

 There is another agent or a civilian at my station trying to sell me insurance, stocks, a 401k plane, etc… Who are they?

 They are independents who are not endorsed by the NBPC.
 Most likely, they are conducting unauthorized business on government property, but you should contact your Local Union representative for a determination.
 If it is an employee conducting the business, contact your Local Union officials to handle the matter.

 Click here to visit the AFL/CIO benefits page to learn more about benefits available only to Union members.

 Click here to visit the AFGE benefits page to learn more about benefits available only to AFGE Union members.